-Model ABM-4551 multimeter ships from the factory with a GPIB address of 8.
+Model ABM-4561 digital multimeter ships from the factory with a GPIB address of 8.
 You can set the address to a value of 0 to 30 and the address is saved in the non-volatile memory.
 Do not assign the same address to another device or a controller that are on the same GPIB bus system.

-Perform the following steps to set the GPIB address of Model ABM-4551 multimeter:
+Perform the following steps to set the GPIB address of Model ABM-4561 digital multimeter:

-- 2. Use or key to move across to the I/O MENU on the menu level, "E: I/O MENU" will be displayed. - 3.
-Press to move down to the command level within the I/O MENU, "1: GPIB ADDR" will be displayed. - 4.
+- 1. Press $\texttt{Shift} \rightarrow \texttt{I}$ to enter the menu on the menu level, "A: MEAS MENU" will be displayed. - 2.
+Use for the l/O MENU on the menu level, "E: I/O MENU" will be displayed. - 3.
+Press To move down to the command level within the I/O MENU, "1: GPIB ADDR" will be displayed. - 4.
 Use and keys to choose a numerical place and use and keys to increment or decrement the digits.
 Enter an expected value for GPIB address (from 0 to 31). - 5.
 Press Auto (ENTER) to confirm the address.
 The message "CHANGE SAVED" will be displayed to show that the change is now in effect.
-ABM-4551 will exit the parameter level and move up a level to the command level.
+ABM-4561 will exit the parameter level and move up a level to the command level.